GLopezMUZH/call_graph_change_analyser/docs/research_results.md

 problems in the architecture of the system; both Nagappan et al. [108] and D’Ambros et al. [40] found that change proneness correlates stronger that coupling in the projects they studied back then.
-The summary of results analyzing the change proneness trough out the life of the systems under study is shown in Table 5.1.
-For a visual aid, in Figure 5.1 we present the distribution of number of commits per file for the projects glucosio-android and GRIP.The skewed distribution comes from the many files changing rarely, and very few files who are often updated, this distribution is similarly present in all of our projects.
-These results align with previous research, like discussed in Section 2, that has found that many social artifacts, like social and economical networks, present long tailed behaviours with scarce matrices.
-The identification of co-change patterns in complex systems with such exponential behaviours is not a task for intuitive pattern detection and needs support from appropriate tools.
+In Table t.1 we summarize the results of the change proneness trough out the life of the systems under study.
+For a visual aid, in Figure f.1 we show the distribution of number of commits per file for the projects glucosio-android, GRIP and OpenBot.The skewed distribution comes from the many files changing rarely, and very few files who are often updated, this distribution is similarly present in all of our projects.
+These results align with previous research, that has found that many social artifacts, like social and economical networks, present long tailed behaviours with scarce matrices.

+Change proneness: long-tailed distribution.
+Over 80% of the changes happen in less than 40% of the files or functions in the system.

 ![change_proneness_table.png](./change_proneness_table.png "Change proneness distributions")
 ![change_proneness_plot.png](./change_proneness_plot.png "Change proneness distributions plot")

+The identification of co-change patterns in complex systems with such exponential behaviours is not a task for intuitive pattern detection and needs support from appropriate tools.

 Change coupling